TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/_index.md

     weight: 638
 ---

-The Yugabyte Platform is best fit for mission-critical deployments, such as production or pre-production testing.
-The YugabyteDB Admin Console is used in a highly available mode and orchestrates and manages YugabyteDB universes, or clusters, on one or more regions (across public cloud and private on-premises data centers).
+The ZNbase Platform is best fit for mission-critical deployments, such as production or pre-production testing.
+The ZNbaseDB Admin Console is used in a highly available mode and orchestrates and manages ZNbaseDB universes, or clusters, on one or more regions (across public cloud and private on-premises data centers).

-Yugabyte Platform is a containerized application that is installed and managed using <a href="https://www.replicated.com/" target="_blank">Replicated</a> for mission-critical environments (for example, production, performance, or failure mode testing).
+ZNbase Platform is a containerized application that is installed and managed using <a href="https://www.replicated.com/" target="_blank">Replicated</a> for mission-critical environments (for example, production, performance, or failure mode testing).
 Replicated is a purpose-built tool for on-premises deployments and life cycle management of containerized applications.
-For environments that are not mission-critical, such as those needed for local development or simple functional testing, you can also use <a href="../../quick-start/install">YugabyteDB</a>.
+For environments that are not mission-critical, such as those needed for local development or simple functional testing, you can also use <a href="../../quick-start/install">ZNbaseDB</a>.

 <div class="row">
   <div class="col-12 col-md-6 col-lg-12 col-xl-6">